Stanford University

 Clinical Associate Professor, Medicine - Endocrinology, Gerontology, & Metabolism

 BioDr.
-Dimpi Desai, MD is a Clinical Assistant Professor at Stanford University.
+Dimpi Desai, MD is a Clinical Associate Professor at Stanford University.
 She did her residency in Internal Medicine from Jacobi Medical Center/Albert Einstein College of Medicine in New York and completed her fellowship in Endocrinology at the University of Pennsylvania.

 Her main clinical focus includes diabetes and obesity and preventing their long-term complications.
 She strongly believes in patient education and involving them in the medical decision-making process.
 In addition to being a clinician, she is committed to and involved in the medical education of trainees at all levels including medical students, residents and fellows.
-She is double board certified in internal medicine and endocrinology.
+She is triple board certified in internal medicine, endocrinology and Obesity.
+She is involved in several national endocrinology and obesity societies in leadership roles and currently serves as a member on the guideline panel for Endocrine Society's pharmacological management of Obesity. -

 Kaniksha Desai

 BioDr.
-Kaniksha Desai is a board-certified endocrinologist and clinical associate professor at Stanford University.
+Kaniksha Desai is a board-certified endocrinologist and clinical professor at Stanford University.
 She completed her endocrinology fellowship at the Mayo Clinic, with an emphasis on the management of patients with thyroid cancer.
 Dr. Desai’s clinical practice focuses on the management of patients with thyroid nodules and thyroid cancer.
 She also maintains board certification in neck ultrasonography.

 Manisha Desai (She/Her/Hers)

-Kim and Ping Li Professor, Professor (Research) of Medicine (Quantitative Sciences Unit), of Biomedical Data Science and, by courtesy, of Epidemiology and Population Health
+Kim and Ping Li Professor, Professor (Research) of Medicine (Computational Medicine - QSU), of Biomedical Data Science and, by courtesy, of Epidemiology and Population Health

 Current Research and Scholarly InterestsDr.
 Desai is the Director of the Quantitative Sciences Unit.
 She is interested in the application of biostatistical methods to all areas of medicine including oncology, nephrology, and endocrinology.
 She works on methods for the analysis of epidemiologic studies, clinical trials, and studies with missing observations.